Globally convergent homotopies for discrete-time optimal control: Globally convergent homotopies: Nonlinear programs

-We now argue that (A3)-(A8) imply that $\gamma_a$ is bounded to conclude, via the second part of Lemma~\ref{lem:homo_is_nice}, that $\gamma_a$ reaches the point $(1,\boldu^{\star}, \mu^{\star})$.
-This part of the proof follows the same lines of reasoning as the proof of \cite[Thm 7.1]{watson2001theory}, the only difference being that we substitute a key assumption with (A6).
-We will present those details of the proof affected by the new assumption, (A6), and only sketch those parts of the proof of \cite[Thm 7.1]{watson2001theory} not affected by it.
+We now argue that (A2)-(A5) imply that $\Gamma_a$ is bounded to conclude, via the second part of Lemma~\ref{lem:homo_is_nice}, that $\Gamma_a$ reaches the point $(1,\boldu^{\star}, \boldsymbol \mu^{\star})$.
+This part of the proof follows the same lines of reasoning as the proof of \cite[Thm 7.1]{watson2001theory}, the only difference being that we substitute a key assumption (which prevents $\Gamma_a$ from looping back to $\lambda = 0$ as one traverses along it) with the new assumption, (A2).
+We will present those details of the proof affected by the new assumption and only sketch those parts of the proof of \cite[Thm 7.1]{watson2001theory} not affected by it.